-- People experiencing direct care and support
+- people experiencing direct care and support

-- People using the agency (care home managers, team leaders, nursing staff, commissioners)
+- · people using the agency (care home managers, team leaders, nursing staff, commissioners)

-- Nurses working for the agency
+- nurses working for the agency

-- Staff working in the agency (office staff)
+- staff working in the agency (office staff)

-- Registered manager for the agency
+- registered manager for the agency.

-- policies / procedures and practice for restriction of freedom - Duty of Candour records - Equality and diversity policies and procedures - Participation/involvement strategy - Feedback documents from those using the service - the adult protection procedure, training, knowledge and referrals made - information this may be online from websites and social media as well as paper-based leaflets (information should be available for use by organisations that pay for the service or the individual who pays for the service) - Introductory packs - service agreements / assessment and placement protocols - Personal plans - Assessment and review information
+- policies/procedures and practice for restriction of freedom - Duty of Candour records - equality and diversity policies and procedures - participation/involvement strategy - · feedback documents from those using the service - the adult protection procedure, training, knowledge and referrals made - information this may be online from websites and social media as well as paper-based leaflets (information should be available for use by organisations that pay for the service or the individual who pays for the service) - introductory packs - service agreements/assessment and placement protocols - personal plans - assessment and review information.

-- what information the service provides about any limitations or restrictions on choice as a result of using the service - in admission or welcome documents - how communication support tools are used in gathering people's views and decision-making - how policies, procedures and practice ensure that people are not subject to discrimination based on protected characteristics, including disability, gender, age, sexuality. - How the agency actively seeks feedback from people on the quality of their experiences - How the agency ensures the rights of those using the service are being met? - The management of protection concerns - the formats that information is available, how accessible is it? does it meet a range of needs?
+- what information the service provides about any limitations or restrictions on choice as a result of using the service - in admission or welcome documents - how communication support tools are used in gathering people's views and decision-making - how policies, procedures and practice ensure that people are not subject to discrimination based on protected characteristics, including disability, gender, age, sexuality.

+• the management of protection concerns